-What Can a Handyman Do in Greensburg, Indiana?
+What Can a Handyman Do Without a License in Greensburg, Indiana?

 Indiana does not issue a single statewide “general contractor” or “handyman” license for typical residential/light commercial work; instead, contractor/handyman licensing is largely handled at the city/county level, and building permits are handled by the local building department.
 There is no universal statewide “handyman exemption” dollar threshold in Indiana law; however, trade work like electrical/plumbing/HVAC is commonly licensed at the local level and often requires permits/inspections even for small jobs in Greensburg/Decatur County.